StackStorm/st2docs/docs/source/rbac.rst

    for authentication.

-In addition to manually assigning roles to the users based on the definitions in the ``assignments/`` directory, |st2| also supports automatically granting particular roles to the user based on the LDAP groups user is a member of.
+In addition to manually assigning roles to the users based on the definitions in the ``/opt/stackstorm/rbac/assignments/`` directory, |st2| also supports automatically granting roles based on the LDAP groups a particular user is a member of.

-This comes handy in enterprise environments and makes |st2| user provisioning easier and faster because it means operator doesn't need to write and manage RBAC role assignments files on disk.
+This comes handy in enterprise environments and makes |st2| user provisioning easier and faster.
+It means operator doesn't need to manually write and manage RBAC role assignment files on disk because roles are automatically granted to the users based on their LDAP  group membership. because it means operator doesn't need to write and manage RBAC role assignments files on disk.

-To be able to utilize this feature it first needs to be enabled in ``st2.conf`` by setting ``rbac.sync_remote_groups`` option to True.
+To be able to utilize this feature it first needs to be enabled in ``st2.conf`` by setting ``rbac.sync_remote_groups`` option to ``True``.

 .. code-block:: ini